jeremyandrews/argus/memory-bank/progress.md

 - ✓ Added testing infrastructure for clustering module
 - ✓ Added no_think mode support for Qwen models to disable thinking tags
 - ✓ Fixed empty thinking tag stripping in no_think mode with proper tests
+- ✓ Improved title generation with clear distinction between news and rumors in summarization

 ### In Progress
 - 🔄 Parameter optimization for entity matching